timothyhull/breadpool-self-eval/docs/index.md

     - I practice developing and improving officiating skills, on- and off-skates at least 4 hours per week, and often upwards of 10 hours per week.
     - I actively seek feedback from other officials and relentlessly study game video to continuously learn and improve, and to position myself to best support safe and fair gameplay.
     - I physically train and condition 5-12 hours per week to maintain a high level of fitness, improve my ability to be in the best position to observe game action, and ensure I will not experience physical fatigue no matter how strenuous the environmental or game conditions might be.
-    - I regularly study roller derby rules and cases to continuously develop a better understanding of roller derby rules theory because I believe learning to understand rules theory helps me quickly work through complex situations in a way that supports the best and safest possible gameplay experience.
+    - I regularly study roller derby rules and cases to continuously develop a better understanding of rules theory because I believe learning the theory helps me quickly process complex situations in a way that supports the best, most competitive, and safest possible gameplay experience.

 ??? bread "4.
 Empathic Listening :material-cursor-default-click:"

     - I actively listen to officials, players, and coaches with genuine effort and concern to understand their points of view.
-    - I seek to build trust by showing officials and teams they are heard and understood, even in cases where we may disagree with each other.
+    - I seek to build trust by showing officials and teams they are heard and understood, even in cases where we may see situations differently.
     - I actively solicit feedback from my peer officials by telling them no feedback will hurt my feelings.
     - For me, feedback is information I can use to be better today than I was yesterday, and I want to understand my mistakes, not ignore or hide from them.